-Dedicated to the use, preservation, and extension of wood turning and antique tool knowledge, I created this web site in 1995.
+I created my first antique tool web site in 1995.
 This makes it among the first tool-related web sites on the internet!
 Over time it has also proved very popular, getting about 3000 hits per day as of early 2000.
+It is dedicated to the use, preservation, and extension of wood turning and antique tool knowledge,

 Human-powered tools, invented and used before the advent of electric motors, made possible all subsequent advances in mechanical and electronic machinery.
 The history of these tools, the ideas of the men who invented them, and the skills required for their use are all areas I feel it is important to preserve.
 Tools are an extension of the human mind - the capabilities of the tool not only extend and shape the ways we think of things, but limit our thoughts as well.
 Factories cannot produce without tools, and neither can any artist.
 I believe that a knowledge of tools and their use is a foundation upon which you can build anything - understand the tools involved, and you can create whatever you can imagine.